Van Buren sisters: History of the ride

-Despite succeeding in their trek, the sisters' applications to be military dispatch riders were rejected.
+Despite succeeding in their historical trek, the sisters' applications to be military dispatch riders were continually rejected.
 Reports in the leading motorcycling magazine of the day praised the bike but not the sisters and described the journey as a "vacation".
 One newspaper published a degrading article accusing the sisters of using the national preparedness issue as an excellent excuse to escape their roles as housewives and "display their feminine counters in nifty khaki and leather uniforms".
+However, the sisters' trip had gained national attention and would end up being crucial in the support for the women's suffrage movement.
+The 19th Amendment, granting American women the right to vote, was ratified four years later.

 Later life

 Adeline continued her career as an educator, and earned her law degree from New York University.
 Augusta became a pilot and joined Amelia Earhart's Ninety-Nines international women's flying organization.

 Memorial

-In 1988, their achievement was celebrated by four women members of the American Motorcyclist Association (AMA) with the "Van Buren Transcon", a fund-raising effort for the Juvenile Diabetes Research Foundation supported by Honda, Kawasaki, Suzuki and Yamaha and designed to improve the public perception of motorcycling.
+In 1988, the sisters incredible achievement was celebrated by four women members of the American Motorcyclist Association (AMA) with the "Van Buren Transcon", a fund-raising effort for the Juvenile Diabetes Research Foundation supported by Honda, Kawasaki, Suzuki and Yamaha and designed to improve the public perception of motorcycling.